bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 The example function `tetheredGetNumber()` shows that a promise generator will utilize `reject()` while setting up an asynchronous call, or within the call-back, or both.
 The function `promiseGetWord()` illustrates how an API function might generate and return a promise in a self-contained manner.

 Note that the function `troubleWithGetNumber()` ends with a `throw()`.
-That is forced because an ES6 promise chain goes through all the `.then()` promises, even after an error, and without the “throw()”, the error would seem “fixed”.
+That is forced because an ES6 promise chain goes through all the `.then()` promises, even after an error, and without the "throw()”, the error would seem "fixed”.
 This is a hassle, and for this reason, it is common to omit `rejectionFunc` throughout the chain of `.then()` promises, and just have a single `rejectionFunc` in the final `catch()`.
-The alternative is to throw a special value (in this case “-999”, but a custom Error type would be more appropriate).
+The alternative is to throw a special value (in this case "-999”, but a custom Error type would be more appropriate).

 This code can be run under NodeJS.
 Comprehension is enhanced by seeing the errors actually occur.
 To force more errors, change the `threshold` values.